Learning to Generate Better Than Your LLM: Theoretical Justification

 Although \agg{} is capable of outperforming $\piref$, it is an imitation learning algorithm, meaning by design, its performance is limited by the performance of $\piref$.
-In contrast, RL has the potential to learn the globally optimal policy, but popular RL approaches suffer from a lack of exploration.
-We propose to leverage rollin's with the guide policy to overcome RL's exploration issues. \cpi~as seen in \cref{alg:finetuning_cpi} implements this idea using a \ppo~loss.
+In contrast, RL has the potential to learn the near optimal policy, but popular RL approaches suffer from a lack of exploration.
+We propose to leverage rollin's with the guide policy to overcome RL's exploration issues. \cpi~\cref{alg:finetuning_cpi} implements this idea using a \ppo~loss.
 We can interpret the rollin policy distribution with the guide policy, as a restart distribution that alters the initial distribution of our policy, i.e., $\mu_{\mathrm{mix}} := (1-\beta) \mu + \beta d^{\piref}$, where recall $\mu \in \Delta(\mathcal{D})$ is the original initial state distribution over our data.

-Policy gradient theory \cite{kakade2002cpi,bagnell2003policy,agarwal2021theory,agarwal2019reinforcement} ensures that as long as the globally optimal policy is covered by the restart distribution, we can learn to perform as well as the globally optimal policy.
-More formally, consider the special case where $\beta = 1/2$ and $\pi^\star$ is the globally optimal policy; and assume that at some iteration $t$ one-step local improvement over $\pi^t$ is small, i.e., $\mathbb{E}_{s,a\sim d_{\mu_{\mathrm{mix}}}^{\pi^t} }\left[ \max_{a} A^{\pi^t}(s,a)\right] \leq \epsilon$, then with some small $\epsilon$ we have:
+Policy gradient theory \citep{kakade2002cpi, bagnell2003policy, agarwal2019reinforcement, agarwal2021theory} ensures that as long as a near optimal policy is covered by the restart distribution, we can learn to perform as well as the near optimal policy.
+More formally, consider the special case where $\beta = 1/2$, and $\pi^\star$ is the globally optimal policy; and assume that at some iteration $t$ one-step local improvement over $\pi^t$ is small, i.e., $\mathbb{E}_{s,a\sim d_{\mu_{\mathrm{mix}}}^{\pi^t} }\left[ \max_{a} A^{\pi^t}(s,a)\right] \leq \epsilon$, then with some small $\epsilon$ we have:

 We refer readers to the proof of theorem 6.2 in \cite{kakade2002cpi}.
 Note that compared to the result from \agg, we are able to compare against the globally optimal policy $\pi^\star$ under the condition that $\piref$'s state distribution covers $\pi^\star$'s state distribution (i.e., the guide policy has a good sense of what states $\pi^\star$ will likely visit).
-Our experiments verify that restarting based on states from $d_{\mathcal{D}}^{\piref}$ improves the performance.
+In our experiments, we mainly use a SFT model with nucleus sampling as our guide policy $\piref$.
+While we do not expect the SFT policy $\piref$ is as good as the optimal $\pi^\star$, it is reasonable to expect that $d^{\piref}$ provides coverage to $d^{\pi^\star}$.
+Our experiments verify that restarting based on states from $d^{\piref}$ improves the performance of PPO.